Annual Report 2018/2019

 - Number of charity studies supported by our centres and facilities 2,997

 - NIHR is a key partner in the Life Sciences Sector Deal 2, through which we committed to a suite of measures to make our clinical research environment faster, more efficient, streamlined and innovative.
-The second Life Sciences Sector Deal continued to put the Life Sciences Industrial Strategy into practice and deepened partnerships across industry, universities, charities and the NHS, whilst recognising NIHR’s critical underpinning role.
+The second Life Sciences Sector Deal continued to put the Life Sciences Industrial Strategy (PDF) into practice and deepened partnerships across industry, universities, charities and the NHS, whilst recognising NIHR’s critical underpinning role.

 - From October 2018, we started to work with 11 leading UK charities, including Diabetes UK and the Stroke Association, to jointly fund NIHR Charity Partnership Fellowships.
 These partnerships encourage greater investment in research than could be achieved by each partner on their own, harnessing the strengths and expertise of the partners involved.